gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    layer memory buffers, the receiver buffer needs to be larger.
-   Implementations can trade-off buffer memory requirements in the DTLS layer with transport overhead by using smaller DTLS records, this is possible by using the record size limit extension for DTLS according to {{RFC8449}}.
+   Implementations can trade-off buffer memory requirements in the DTLS layer with transport overhead by using smaller DTLS records, this is possible by using the record size limit extension for DTLS according to {{RFC8449}}, in such case DTLS/SCTP layer must be informed so that ULP messages can be split accordingly.

    The DTLS/SCTP implementation is expected to behave very similar to just SCTP when it comes to handling of user messages and dealing